alankrantas/esp8266-micropython-cookbook/README.md

 <i>File: [ConwayGameOfLife_SSD1306.py](https://github.com/alankrantas/esp8266-micropython-cookbook/blob/master/ConwayGameOfLife_SSD1306.py)</i>

 Run the simulation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on the SSD1306 OLED display.
 The rules and the size of cell matrix can both be adjusted.
+Here I use a single-dimension list to simplify the code.